How Ashim Gained Confidence from the Master’s in Software Development Program

 The best thing I’ve gained is the knowledge of computers and web development and the confidence that I have everything I need to get a good job.
 I only have a few more weeks of school and I’m excited to start a new life and a new career!

-The Masters of Software Development is a 12-month training program for U.S. Citizens, Permanent Residents, and Asylees, to become software developers.
-Previous software development training or experience is not necessary to enroll in this program and any bachelor’s degree in any subject is eligible for admission.
+The Masters of Software Development is a 12-month accelerated track or 18-month standard track training program for U.S. Citizens, Permanent Residents, and Asylees, to become software developers.
+Previous software development training or experience is not necessary to enroll in this program and any US equivalent bachelor’s degree in any subject is eligible for admission.